DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Delta Robot Characterization

 \section{Delta Robot Characterization}

 Serving as the functional "fingers" of the robotic hand, it is crucial to characterize and optimize the Delta robots' capabilities.
-Considering the functionality, we aim to maximize the force profile and workspace of the fingers; while considering the feasibility, we aim to minimize the footprint and weight of the hand for mounting on a robot arm.
-Previous work~\cite{mannam2021characterization} has characterized the soft materials of Delta robots but they didn't explore the structure optimization.
-In the following sections, we characterize the kinematics, workspace, and force profile of the Delta robots, and show how the design parameters affect the behaviors of the Delta robots.
+Our objective is to maximize the force profile and workspace of the fingers based on functionality, and simultaneously, we strive to minimize the footprint and weight of the hand for efficient mounting on a robot arm, taking feasibility into account.
+Previous work~\cite{mannam2021characterization} has characterized the soft materials of Delta robots but they didn't explore optimization of the structure.
+In the following sections, we characterize the kinematics, workspace, and force profile of Delta robots and show how the design parameters affect the behaviors of Delta robots.
 This will assist with hand configurations for different applications.